Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Rape oil has half the saturated fat of olive oil – which is often recommended for its health benefits.

-Saturated fats are often slated as less beneficial than unsaturated fats.
-This subject is huge – and contentious.
-It is certainly clear that too many fats of all kinds, combined with processed foods and a couch-potato lifestyle will certainly lead to health problems.
-Low fat diets can be dangerous, as they do not provide enough natural vitamins.
+However, low fat diets can be dangerous, as they do not provide enough natural vitamins.
 Vitamins A and E are carried by fats in the body – so if you don’t eat enough fat you are depriving yourself of these essential vitamins.
 As is so often the case, moderation is the key!

-If you are keen to eat plant based and relatively locally produced fats as part of your diet, then rape oil is a probably a good choice.
 The best oils for health are undoubtedly cold-pressed organic oils, such as Farmer Brown’s from East Anglia, in England.
 Cold pressed oils are good because the nutritional content is not destroyed by heat or chemicals in the extraction process.
+Organic foods tend to be higher in nutrients and less damaging for the environment in the production methods used.

 Expect to pay a little more for cold pressed and organic oils.